Killing of Chris Kaba: Trial and verdict

 On 2 October 2024, the trial began at the Old Bailey.
 Three weeks later on 21 October, the police officer was found not guilty by the jury after under 3 hours of deliberation.

 Following the trial, reporting restrictions were lifted regarding Kaba's criminal history.
-Kaba's family opposed the lifting of all of these restrictions, however the Metropolitan Police won a legal case to lift the ban on revealing Kaba's history.
+Kaba's family opposed the lifting of all of these restrictions; however, the Metropolitan Police won a legal case to lift the ban on revealing Kaba's history.
 It was revealed that he was the alleged gunman in a nightclub shooting six days before his death and had been issued with a 28-day domestic violence protection order which barred him from contacting the mother of his unborn child.
 The information about Kaba's past had been restricted due to the judge deeming it not relevant, as it was not known to Blake at the time.
 The police did not know who was driving the Audi Q8, but had information linking it to a firearms incident the prior night.
 It also emerged that on the night of his death, Kaba had taken cocaine, still had gunshot residue on his sleeve, which was believed to be from a shooting in Brixton the night before, and had a balaclava in the car.

 Following the trial verdict, the Metropolitan Police Federation stated that Blake should "never have stood trial".

 Misconduct hearing

 On 30 April 2025, the Independent Office for Police Conduct (IOPC) announced that their investigation had concluded that there was evidence that Sergeant Martyn Blake "may have breached the police professional standards regarding his use of force".
 Blake will therefore face a gross misconduct hearing.
 IOPC is independent from the police and this decision has received negative reaction from members of the Metropolitan police: Assistant Commissioner Laurence Taylor argued that he should not receive further investigation as he had been found not guilty by a jury, and the general secretary of the Metropolitan Police Federation described it as a "nonsensical ruling".

+On 08 July 2026, the IOPC said the police marksman who shot Chris Kaba should no longer face misconduct proceedings after the government changed the rules on how officers' use of force is judged.
+On 5th August, the IOPC announced that that misconduct proceedings against Blake would not take place.